-- PhD/doctoral student: within three years (part time six years)
+- PhD/doctoral candidate: within three years (part time six years)

-- Masters student: within 18 months (part time three years).
+- Masters candidate: within 18 months (part time three years).

 Your expected thesis submission date may change during your candidature, for example if you take leave of absence, change your research degree, or change between full and part time study.